emorycpa/emory.dev/README.md

 * `section/` - Large blocks of content that builds out a section of a page which may contain several Components or Snippets
 * `wysiwyg/` - Small bits of placeholder markup used specifically for populating generic content into WYSIWYG areas in the template

-#### scss/ directory - Understanding the SASS structure
+#### Understanding the SASS structure

-Inside `scss/`:
+Inside the `scss/` directory:

-* `abstracts/` - SASS functions, mixins, variables, animations, and font declarations
+* `abstracts/` - Sass functions, mixins, variables, animations, and font declarations
 * `base/` - Rules that apply sitewide.
-Accessibility, generic helper classes, typography styles, WYSIWYG styles
+Accessibility, custom helper classes, typography, WYSIWYG
-* `components/` - Individual component styles such as headers, footers, and custom widgets
+* `components/` - Individual component rules for headers, footers, and custom widgets.
+Add new components as needed
-* `vendor/` - Third-party styles
+* `vendor/` - Third-party stylesheets
-* site.scss - Imports all other styles into one stylesheet
+* *site.scss* - Imports all other styles into one stylesheet

 ## Installing node_modules and launching Local Host